czyzby/gdx-lml/lml/README.md

 - `Lml#EXTRACT_UNANNOTATED_METHODS` setting added.
 When this is set to `false`, `ActionContainer` methods and fields that are **not** annotated with `@LmlAction` will not be available in LML templates.
 Defaults to `true`, but if you consequently annotate methods and fields that are accessed by LML actors, you should consider setting this value to `false`, as it will considerable speed up method look-up time.
 - `DefaultLmlSyntax.INSTANCE` was removed.
 It was entirely unnecessary when using a different syntax, like `VisLmlSyntax`.
 - `DefaultLmlSyntax` now extends `EmptyLmlSyntax`. `EmptyLmlSyntax` implements all `LmlSyntax` interface methods and manages all tag, attribute and macro mechanisms internally, but registers no tags or attributes on its own.
 This can be a very useful utility class if you want to manually choose which tags, macros and attributes should be supported.
+- Added conditions evaluating in arguments, similarly to how you can evaluate equations `{=likeThis}`.
+Using this syntax: `{? condition ? onTrue : onFalse}`, you can process simple conditions anywhere in the code.
+See new condition syntax examples in `gdx-lml-tests` and `gdx-lml-vis-tests` projects.

 1.5 -> 1.6